Genetic Associations and Mechanisms in Oncology (GAME-ON): A Network of Consortia for Post-Genome Wide Association (Post-GWA) Research

 - ELLIPSE Prostate Cancer Genotyping (a sub-study of previous bullet)

 - Follow-up of Ovarian Cancer Genetic Association and Interaction Studies (FOCI)

 Learn more about the FOCI study

 GWAS have successfully identified many common susceptibility alleles for multiple disease phenotypes, including the identification of genes involved in pathways not previously implicated in cancer.
-This has not been possible for ovarian cancer, but the recent completion of several independent GWAS, with the potential for replication in participating Ovarian Cancer Association Consortium (OCAC) sites, provides the opportunity to identify such alleles and match the success for other cancers.
+This was not previously possible for ovarian cancer, but the recent completion of several independent GWAS, with the potential for replication in participating Ovarian Cancer Association Consortium (OCAC) sites, provided the opportunity to identify such alleles and match the success for other cancers.

 - Transdisciplinary Research in Cancer of the Lung (TRICL)

 Learn more about the TRICL study